hdr-bgnn/BGNN_Snakemake/README.md

    9- sinteractive  -N 1 -n 4  -t 00:10:00  -A <PROJECT_NAME> -J test -p debug squeue -u $USER # your now on a computing node.

-   10- module load miniconda # Again! yes it is a different node (understand different machine).
+   10- module load miniconda3 # Again! yes it is a different node (understand different machine).

    11- source activate local # Again!
 Same as before